BlueWinds/WarTechIIC/Campaigns.md

       target: Unknown
       at: starsystemdef_Coromodir

       # You can use multi-line strings in yaml with "|".
-No "\r\n" like you use in JSON!
+No "\r\n" like in JSON!
       description: |
         Your old mentor, Raju, has invited you to be one of [[DM.BaseDescriptionDefs[LoreKameaArano],Lady Kamea Arano's]] honor guards on the day of her coronation.
 Travel to [[DM.BaseDescriptionDefs[LoreCoromodir],Coromodir]] to meet with him.

         The [[DM.BaseDescriptionDefs[LoreAuriganCoalition],Aurigan Coalition]] will supply you with a mech for use in her procession, a venerable Shadowhawk that has been with the Aurigan Royal Guard for decades.
 ```

-All fields are required, and displayed to the player. `employer` and `target` need not be who the player is actually going to fight for / against; they're display only.
+All fields are required. `employer` and `target` need not be who the player is actually going to fight for / against; they're display only.

-`at` can be the current system; this is a fine way to offer the player breakpoints in the action that they can return to later.
+`at` can be the current system; this is a fine way to offer the player break points in the action that they can return to later.

 ### `contract`
 Offer a contract in the command center.
-Its requirements are ignored; use an `if` condition instead.
-The campaign will be on hold until they complete the drop.
-If successful, it moves onto the next Entry.
-If the player fails the mission, we instead `onFailGoto` (exactly as `goto`, explained above).
-It is recommended, but not required, that `onFailGoto` send the player to a `fakFlashpoint` - this lets them put the campaign on hold, giving time to heal up, repair damage and build a stronger lance without time pressure.
+Any requirements on the contract are ignored; use an `if` condition instead.
+If successful, the campaign moves onto the next Entry; if the player fails the mission, we go to `onFailGoto` instead (exactly as `goto`, explained above).
+It is recommended, but not required, that `onFailGoto` send the player to a `fakeFlashpoint` - this lets them put the campaign on hold, giving time to heal up, repair damage and build a stronger lance.

 A contract always spawns in the current star system, and always blocks travel.
-Use a `fakeFlashpoint` to have the user travel; custom campaigns do not support travel contracts for several reasons (mainly because they're buggy as hell).
+Use a `fakeFlashpoint` to have the user travel or allow them to leave; custom campaigns do not support travel contracts for several reasons (mainly because they're extremely hard to work with programatically).

 Example:
 ```